martonmiklos/translate2geda/README.md

 - trapezoidal pads in Kicad and polygonal pads in Eagle are not supported yet, but work is underway to convert them to gEDA PCB compatible features.
 - Eagle is very flexible in how it defines "slots", and a relatively foolproof way of converting Eagle "gates" into geda "slots" eludes me for now.
 - LTSpice components have their position and refdes converted, but component values are not yet ported
+- BXL conversion uses Adaptive Huffman Decoding.
+This takes a lot of shuffling of nodes within trees.
+Plan to wander off and make some coffee while it decodes.

 Usage: